Ishansehgal/Ishansehgal/README.md

 - 👋 Hi, I’m @Ishansehgal
-- 👀 I’m interested in working on open source electronics projects
+- 👀 I’m interested in working on open source Robotics projects
 - 🌱 I’m currently doing my Btech in ECE From Guru Nank Dev University
-- 💞️ I’m looking to collaborate on embedded projects
+- 💞️ I’m looking to collaborate on Robotics projects
 - 📫 How to reach me https://www.linkedin.com/in/ishan-sehgal-548067232
 -